iced-rs/book/src/first-steps.md

 in our description so far that talks about the __layout__ of our widgets.

 In iced, layout is described using... well, more widgets!
 That's right.
 Not all widgets produce visual results directly; some may simply manage the position of existing widgets.
-And since widgets are just values, they can be nested and composed nicely!
+And since widgets are just values, they can be nested and composed nicely.

 The kind of vertical layout that we need for our counter can be achieved with the `column` widget: